 - May run small

-When you lift, shoes must be the one thing outside your focus field as their job is to protect and provide comfort to your feet.
+When you lift, shoes must be the one thing outside your focus field as their job is to protect and provide stability to your feet.
 These high heel weightlifting shoes from Inov-8 deliver a staggering amount of stability, support, and structure in the heel and your midfoot.
-These kicks come with meta flex technology that guarantees constant comfort during movements and transitions, along with an elevated heel height.
-There’s also a velcro hook-and-loop strap at the top to firmly hold your midfoot for extra support.
+These stylish kicks come with meta flex technology that guarantees constant comfort during movements and transitions, along with an elevated heel height.
+There’s also a velcro hook-and-loop strap closure at the top to firmly hold your midfoot for extra support.
 An external heel cage and power truss technology are incorporated in a way that distributes lateral stability and a steady base for when you lift.

 - Offers added comfort